-- Engine Oil Pressure low. - Check Condition-Engine running for 20 seconds or more with engine speed greater than 600 rpm. - Fault Condition- Voltage on terminal 25 is greater than 4.8v for more than 1 second - MIL-ON during active fault and for 2 seconds after active fault. - Forced idle active
+- Engine Oil Pressure sender voltage is high - Check Condition-Engine running for 20 seconds or more with engine speed greater than 600 rpm. - Fault Condition- Voltage on terminal 25 is greater than 4.8v for more than 1 second - MIL-ON during active fault and for 2 seconds after active fault. - Forced idle active